 Ask – Don’t Interpret

 Most fights happen because we misinterpret our spouse’s actions or expressions.
-Just because our spouse yawns while we talk doesn’t mean what we are saying is boring but rather it was a long and tiring day or maybe it does mean we’re boring.
+Just because our spouse yawns while we talk, it doesn’t mean what we are saying is boring.
+There is a good chance that it was a long and tiring day but then again maybe it was because we’re boring.
 The only way to know for sure is to ask.
 Hopefully by now, you’ve built up a trusting and accepting relationship where your spouse can tell you the truth without any negative consequences.

 Be specific when you ask your spouse questions and don’t assume.
 Instead of “Why are you mad?”, you can ask “I noticed that you are pursing your lips and furrowing your brow, what does that mean?”